usmaanwahab/level4-project/docs/minutes/meeting 4.md

 - Running Noelle examples
 - Investigating how to determine if two variables may overlap
 - Investigating how to determine if two variables are near enough to each other
+- Investigating what Noelle provides that I can exploit the graphs it provides

 ---
 ## Questions
 - How would I go about looking into where OpenMP would partition arrays and such?
 - I am thinking more on the NUMA level rather than single chip machines, is that right or should I consider both?
+-

 ---
 ## Answers / Decisions